 (ii) another area, and be able to demonstrate advanced skills in the area of clinical practice relevant to the Nurse Practitioner application by portfolio and referee reports; and

-(d) a minimum of three years experience as a registered nurse, of which two years full-time (or equivalent) experience is in the area of practice relevant to the application and one of these years is at an advanced practice level
+(d) a minimum of five years FTE experience as a registered nurse, of which three years full-time (or equivalent) experience is in the area of practice relevant to the application and one of these years is at an advanced practice level

 How to apply